jyotil-raval/interview-questions/ReactJS/02 Intermediate Level.md

 > _Conclusion_: Understanding and implementing routing with parameters in React Router enables developers to create dynamic and customizable user experiences, where different content or functionality is rendered based on the values passed through URL parameters.

-## Intermediate 16> What is the role of context API in React?
+## 16> What is the role of context API in React?
 Provide a scenario where you would use it.

 > _Purpose_: The Context API in React provides a way to share data between components without having to explicitly pass props through every level of the component tree.
 It simplifies state management and makes certain types of data, such as theme preferences or authentication status, accessible to all components in a React application.